 Factors beyond the control of the Company may affect the marketability of any copper, nickel, gold, silver, platinum, palladium or any other minerals discovered.
-Resource prices have fluctuated widely and are affected by numerous factors beyond the Company's control.
+Metal prices often fluctuate widely and are affected by numerous factors beyond the Company's control.
 The effect of these factors cannot accurately be predicted.